Human resources

 Human resources (HR) is the set of people who make up the workforce of an organization, business sector, industry, or economy.
 A narrower concept is human capital, the knowledge and skills which the individuals command.

-Similar terms include manpower, labor, personnel, associates or simply: people.
+Distinction to human resource management

-The Human Resources department (HR department) of an organization performs human resource management, overseeing various aspects of employment, such as compliance with labor law and employment standards, interviewing and selection, performance management, administration of Employee benefits, organizing of employee files with the required documents for future reference, and some aspects of recruitment (also known as talent acquisition) and employee offboarding.
+In vernacular usage, "human resources" or "human resource" can refer to the human resources department (HR department) of an organization, which performs human resource management, overseeing various aspects of employment, such as compliance with labor law and employment standards, interviewing and selection, performance management, administration of employee benefits, organizing of employee files with the required documents for future reference, and some aspects of recruitment (also known as talent acquisition), talent management, staff wellbeing, and employee offboarding.
 They serve as the link between an organization's management and its employees.